Marilyn and Her Books

 Far from the spotlights of the Hollywood film sets and the flashbulbs of the press, Marilyn Monroe was a great reader and lover of books.
 Her association with writers did not stop at reading their words on the page.
 She was, of course, briefly married to one of America’s best-known playwrights, Arthur Miller, and met a number of other writers who moved in his literary world.
 But she also met authors independently of Miller, many of whom were fans of her films and keen to meet her.

-Through her deep research, Crowther delves into Marilyn’s personal collection of books and recounts some of these meetings, like the time Monroe shared an apartment with Shelley Winters in West Hollywood, where they entertained Dylan Thomas and Christopher Isherwood for drinks (probably several drinks), after which Monroe arranged for Thomas to meet his childhood hero, Charlie Chaplin.
+Through her deep research, Gail Crowther delves into Marilyn’s personal book collection and recounts some of these meetings, like when she shared an apartment with Shelley Winters in West Hollywood, where they entertained Dylan Thomas and Christopher Isherwood for drinks (probably several drinks), after which Monroe arranged for Thomas to meet his childhood hero, Charlie Chaplin.
 Or when Life magazine arranged for Monroe to be interviewed by Dame Edith Sitwell at the Sunset Tower Hotel, and Sitwell was both charmed and blown away by Monroe’s intelligence.

-Marilyn And Her Books: The Literary Life of Marilyn Monroe charts how Monroe, who left high school before graduation, embarked on an impressive and progressive program of self-education, hungry for knowledge, and devouring books as an active and engaged reader.
-Her personal library reflects this enquiring mind.
+Marilyn And Her Books: The Literary Life of Marilyn Monroe charts the intellectual life of a screen legend, revealing how Monroe, who left high school before graduation, embarked on an impressive and progressive program of self-education, hungry for knowledge and devouring books as an active and engaged reader.
+Her personal library reflects this inquiring mind.

-In 2026, for her centenary, this book showcases Marilyn Monroe, the reader.
-Because at the end of her life, it was not her jewels or her furs, her shoes, or dresses that she cared about.
+In 2026, for her centenary, this book showcases Marilyn Monroe the reader.
+Because, at the end of her life, it was not her jewels or her furs, shoes, or dresses that she cared about.
 It was her books.

 No reviews yet